moritzlerch/tesla-pv-display/readme.md

 The API requests are heavily based on the [powerwall2](https://github.com/vloschiavo/powerwall2) API documentation (Apache-2.0 License).

 ---
-**Disclaimer**: *In accordance with the GNU General Public License v3.0 license, I assume no liability for any damage to you or any other person or equipment.
+**Disclaimer**: *In accordance with the MIT-License, I assume no liability for any damage to you or any other person or equipment.
 There is no warranty on this open source project.*